How to Feed Cannabis, Organically: Top-Dressings, Teas, & More!

 If you don’t have access to fresh aloe vera, you can use freeze dried aloe vera powder.
 More so than fresh aloe gel, a little powder goes an even longer way!
-This aloe powder from BuildASoil is 200x concentrated.
+This aloe powder is 200x concentrated.
 Use ¼ teaspoon per gallon of water for foliar applications.
 For silica, we use 1/2 tsp of this product per gallon of water.
 Read the instructions of the products you choose, as their application rates may differ.

 There are many other foliar sprays out there!
 These are simply the ones we are most familiar with.

 Applying Foliar Sprays

 To apply foliar sprays, a pump sprayer is most convenient.
 Evenly mist the leaves of the plant until they’re dripping.
 For any type of foliar spray, it is best to apply them very early in the morning or after sundown to avoid frying the wet leaves in direct sunlight.
 We generally spray our plants in the evening time.

 Furthermore, we do not recommend to apply these foliar sprays directly on to the buds.
 Not only do you want to avoid putting excess moisture into the buds, which can increase the chances of mildew and rot, but you also don’t really want to be directly inhaling or consuming most of this stuff – organic or not.
 Therefore, the foliar sprays described above are only applied during the plants vegetative state, and cease once the cannabis begins to flower.